fruitsamples/UICatalog/ReadMe.txt

 2.7 - Removed deprecation use of UIKeyboard info keys, upgraded project to build with the iOS 4 SDK.
 2.8 - Deployment target set to iPhone OS 3.2.
 2.9 - Upgraded to support 4.2 SDK, Picker page now supports landscape orientation.
+2.10 - Upgraded to support 5.0 SDK, UIStepper control added, tinting/background image support added where possible, and secure text entry for UIAlertView.

 Copyright (C) 2008-2011 Apple Inc. All rights reserved.